Louis-He/ug_connection/README.md

 Port for the connection：5903
 computer id for the connection：ug180
 ```
-7. Do not close this terminal window, just put it somewhere！
+7. Do NOT close this terminal window, just put it somewhere!
-8. Switch to the other terminal window，Enter the id```enter the id to ug computer as shown:```,which is the computer id for the connection in step 6,ie：180。
+8. Switch to the other terminal window，Enter the id```enter the id to ug computer as shown:```,which is the computer id for the connection in step 6,ie：180.
-9. ```enter the vnc port to the computer as shown:```，which is the port for the connection in step 6，ie：5903。
+9. ```enter the vnc port to the computer as shown:```，which is the port for the connection in step 6，ie：5903.
 10. You will then be directed to ~/ece297(If you already build the environment for ece297)
-11. Do not close this open.
+11. Do NOT close this terminal window.
 Open vncview, connect to 127.0.0.1:5901, and follow the instructions to finish connection.
-12. Done。
+12. Done.
 13. After you do all your work, enter the following command in the first terminal window```ece297vnc stop all```which is already shown in the terminal window.
-You just need to hit the enter。[You should always do this due to security reason]
+You just need to hit the enter.[You should always do this due to security reason]

 ## README 中文版指南